 With the backup now complete, it’s time to close the payroll.
 Once the pay is closed, you will no longer be able to make changes to the pay run.

 Notice how the Status column now reads Closed and the Pay Sequence has incremented by 1.
-These indicators will be useful as you proceed with your payrolls each successive period.
+These indicators will be useful as you process successive payrolls over the year.

-With the payroll now closed, you can create a variety of reports as needed to complete the pay cycle.
+With the payroll closed, you can now create your pay statements, EFT file, or a variety of reports as needed.

-eNETEmployer provides many report options that allow you to review and anaylze your payroll from every angle.
+eNETEmployer provides many report options that allow you to review and analyze your payroll from every angle.
 Standard reports are included such as payroll registers, statements, cheque registers, journal entries and more.
 Powerful features are also provided via the program's unique "Print Any View" approach and "Customized Views" features.
-All reports are fully customizeable and can help you to achieve a better understanding of your payroll.
+All reports are fully customizable and can help you to achieve a better understanding of your payroll.

 For this section of the tutorial, we will produce three standard reports: